COVID: Why India's economy cannot afford another lockdown | DW | 29.07.2021

 "This government cannot survive another lockdown," Ashish Kumar (not his real name) tells DW.
 "They will get voted out if further restrictions are imposed on us."

 Kumar runs a small shop in Delhi's upscale Khan Market.
-His tiny shop, a 3-feet-by-3-feet hole in a wall filled with clothes, is still able to feed his family of five.
+His tiny shop, a 3-foot-by-3-foot (.28 square meters) hole in a wall filled with clothes, is still able to feed his family of five.

 But as experts warn of a potential third COVID wave in the coming months, India's flagging economy — especially the micro, medium and small scale enterprise (MSME) sector — could face devastating repercussions from another lockdown.